ghostdogpr/caliban/vuepress/docs/docs/gateway/hooks.md

 For a database lookup, use `PhaseHooks.resolution(resolve)`, where `resolve` is a `GraphQLRequest => ZIO[R, Throwable, String]`.
 It replaces query text before [cache lookup](planning.md#operation-cache), even on cache hits.
 Pass `cacheable = false` when the result must not reuse a cached operation.
 Validation still applies.
 To change other request fields, use `PhaseHooks.resolutionHandler(handler)` with a handler over `PhaseHooks.Event.Resolution`.

-To return a safe message and `extensions.code`, fail a custom resolver with `ZIO.fail(PhaseHooks.Rejection(message, code))`. `QuickAdapter` returns these rejections with HTTP 200.
+To return a safe message and `extensions.code`, fail a custom resolver with `ZIO.fail(PhaseHooks.Rejection(message, code))`. `QuickAdapter` returns these rejections as request errors: HTTP 200 for `application/json` clients, or 400 when the client accepts `application/graphql-response+json`.
 The gateway hides unexpected failures.

 ## Progressive override labels